Text our care team

 This protocol is based on recent data that was generated by Brainsway, in a multi-site clinical study enrolling 104 patients.

-Their research demonstrated that patients can receive multiple TMS sessions per day (typically 2-3 sessions) with a minimum interval of 20 minutes between sessions.
+This research demonstrated that patients can receive multiple TMS sessions per day (typically 2-3 sessions) with a minimum interval of 20 minutes between sessions.
 This approach maintains clinical efficacy while reducing the overall treatment duration from 6 weeks to approximately 2-3 weeks.
 The accelerated protocol follows the same stimulation parameters as the standard protocol but condenses the treatment timeline.
 Patients still receive the full 36 sessions, but complete them in a shorter timeframe.
 This option is particularly beneficial for patients who cannot commit to a 6-week treatment course due to work obligations, travel constraints, or acute symptom severity requiring faster intervention.

 Highlights of the data, which was announced here, reflected strong efficacy and tolerability with response rates of 87.8% and remission rates of 78.0% in the accelerated treatment group compared to 87.5% and 87.5% in the standard treatment.
 Time to remission was accelerated also at 21 days (median) vs. 28 days for the standard group.